Test at Home

 iUFlow Voiding Diary pairs with the iUFlow Uroflowmeter to capture patient’s inputs and voiding activities.
 The comprehensive bladder diary can easily be shared with physicians.
 The app is free and supported on both Android® and Apple® platforms.
 Above all, Physical therapists and Urologists get real-time data on their patients’ progress in iUFlow Dashboard.

-How do I get one?
+How do I get a test?
 How to read the results?
 Can iUFlow diagnose BPH?
 For how long do I need it?
 How safe is it?
 Does it store my pee?
 Can I keep taking my pills?
-Do I need it on my phone?
+What is the best free bladder app (2022)?
+Best Apps for Bladder Leaks, on your phone.
+No ads.
 Can it tell of an obstruction?
 Does it spot OAB states?
 Should I compare past tests?
 How to start?
 Where can I watch the video?
 What is a normal rate?
 Should I take any other test?
 Tips for slow voiding rate?
 Do people use it at night?
+Different flow rate at night?
 How to measure in the morning?
+Why should I prefer home uroflow?

 Please contact us with any question.